Raffaello Carboni

 Raffaello Carboni (15 December 1817 – 24 October 1875) was an Italian writer, composer and interpreter who wrote a book on the Eureka Stockade which he witnessed while living in Australia.
+Although only a spectator at the Eureka Rebellion he was charged with treason in the Supreme Court of Victoria, but found not guilty of the charge and released on 21 March 1855.

-After periods of travelling, he returned to Italy where he died in Rome.
+Carboni left Australia on 18 January 1856 for Europe.
+After periods of travelling, he returned to Italy, where he died in Rome in 1875.